 6. The Spirits We Cite: How Democratic War Theory Reproduces what it Opposes

-7. From Theory to Practice: The Paradox of Neoliberal Hegemony in 21st Century World Politics
+7. From Theory to Practice: The Paradox of Neoliberal Hegemony in Twenty-First-Century World Politics

 Philip G. Cerny